-Plume locations and extents are inferred from the well sample data collected by the Hanford Groundwater Monitoring Program and reported annually (USDOE 2017b).
-The areal extent of the iodine-129 plume estimated in 2017 from groundwater concentrations in the 200-UP-1 OU (as defined by the 1 pCi/L contour) is approximately 3.4 km.
+Plume locations and extents are inferred from the well sample data collected by the Hanford Groundwater Monitoring Program and reported annually (DOE 2018a).
+The areal extent of the iodine-129 plume from groundwater concentrations in the 200-UP-1 OU (as defined by the 1 pCi/L contour) is approximately 4 km2 as estimated in 2018 (DOE 2019a).
 The plume extends approximately 3 km (1.9 mi) east from the REDOX Plant waste sites into the 600 Area (Figure 2.2).
-In 2016, the estimated areal extent of the plume was 4.2 km (USDOE 2017b).
-The largest iodine-129 concentrations are greater than 10 times the 1 pCi/L cleanup level.
+Figure 2.3 and Figure 2.4 depict the plume extent over the past several decades based on well sample data.
+These plots show that the plume has declined in areal extent.